Jim Gurnett: Career

 The Legislature was dissolved a little more than a year later and he ran for a second term in office.
 His electoral district of Spirit River-Fairview was redistributed for the 1986 Alberta general election and he ran in the new electoral district of Dunvegan.
 The election was a hotly contested two way race that saw him lose by two hundred votes to Progressive Conservative candidate Glen Clegg.
 He attempted to win his seat back in the 1989 Alberta general election.
 Despite a strong showing Clegg won his second term by a larger margin.

 Gurnett then ran in Sherwood Park (electoral district) in the 1993 provincial election, placing third.

-Gurnett has four adult children and eight grandchildren.
-He is part of St. Faith’s (Anglican) parish.
-He writes sometimes for Alberta Street News.